After the Casper test: Scores and distribution

 I belong to a visible minority group/speak English as a second language and am uncomfortable with the potential bias present in this method of assessment.
 Can you guarantee this bias will not affect my application?

 We understand how counterintuitive this can feel, we felt this way too initially!
-Which is why we had run earlier experiments to validate that this does in fact tend to show a reduction in demographic differences.
+This is why we had run earlier experiments to validate that this does in fact tend to show a reduction in demographic differences.

 How is the test evaluated?